pimeleon/build-pimeleon/docs/getting-started/index.md

 ### Step 4: Create Your First Image

-Run the builder to create a Pi Router image:
+Run the builder to create a Pimeleon image:

 === "With APT Cache (Recommended)"